Documentation- The Key to Manufacturing Success:

 Many new start-up companies have little understanding of how crucial the documentation process is to their product's manufacturing success.
 In a very real sense, EDA's deliverable to you is the document package defining your product.
 If it is incomplete or "fuzzy", your product will surely experience costly mistakes and delays when it is quoted and manufactured.
 Electronic products typically are very parts intensive - a materials list for a moderate sized PWA can be hundreds of lines long.
 EDA views preparation of the document package as a serious matter.
 We subscribe and adhere to FDA's Good Manufacturing practices for both medical and industrial products.This page summarizes our approach to product documentation.
 Before a product design ever begins, there is normally a trail of conceptual work done before a working specification can be written.
 This group of documents form the:

 The following documents are listed from top-level to low-level.
-The product's design specification and preliminary risk/ hazard analysis is presumed to already exist.
-To compliment this process, EDA has a well defined part manufacturing number system and configuration control procedure for your use, if needed.
+The product's User Requirements or specification and preliminary risk/ hazard analysis is presumed to already exist.
+To compliment this process, EDA has a well-defined part manufacturing number system and configuration control procedure for your use, if needed.

-Product Bible: The entire set of product documents defining a product is organized into a digital folder organized file and sometimes into a loose-leaf notebook.
+Product Bible: The entire set of product documents defining a product is organized into a digital folder and organized file.
 This "bible" may contain drawings, procedures, code listings and so forth.
 There may be a separate bible for each Phase of a product's development - e.g.: Pilot Production Bible, Production Prototype Bible...

 Overview Drawing (-DV): This is ordinarily a single page which sketches a sub-assembly from a perspective view.
 It is designed to rapidly communicate a look and "feel" for the sub-assembly.
-The drawing tools may be may be anyone of a number of CAD drawing tools but it is delivered as a PDF.
+The drawing tools may be anyone of a number of CAD drawing tools but it is delivered as both source file and a PDF.

 Doc.
 Record & Parts List (-LP): This "List, Parts" is a combined parts list (often called a Bill of Materials or "BOM") for an assembly and a list of documents which exist to support its manufacture.
 EDA normally defines each custom part with its seven-digit number system, which in turn refers to either custom documents or a purchase specification.